 You can stream and play games online as much as you want since there is no data capping.
 However, you won’t be able to unblock Netflix US.

 In addition to these rare shortcomings, it is worth mentioning that PIA is not a very user-friendly VPN.
 After downloading the application your login credentials are sent to your email address - and they tend to be quite difficult to remember.
 Also, the desktop app interface is a bit clunky, not comparing to something like Nord VPN.

 Sadly there is no month-long money-back guarantee, as with PIA you only get 7 days.
 So you better decide if you like it, quick.

 Out of all reasons to use that money-back guarantee, speed won't be one.
 PIA is one of the best-performing VPNs on this list, only 33Mbps slower in downloads compared to our benchmark.
 Ping, upload and download speeds are all very good.

 Number of servers: 650+ | Server locations: 45+ | Maximum devices supported: 5 | IP Addresses: Undisclosed

-StrongVPN live up to their name in more ways than one.
+StrongVPN lives up to its name in more ways than one.
 Not only do they manage to bypass Netflix US’ restrictions, but they are one of the few VPN services out there that gets past China’s great firewall, too.

 Located in Texas, USA, StrongVPN offers over 650 servers in 26 countries.
 Of those, 46 are in different cities.
-This will allow you a only decent number of choices on where to connect, and this could definitely be better.
+This will allow you a decent number of choices on where to connect, and this could definitely be better.

 They also offer a number of operating systems support.
 Including Windows, Mac OS, iOS, Android, Amazon Fire, and even some Wi-Fi routers.